 - We only administer non-prescribed medicines if we have obtained parental permission.

 - Form 3a is completed by a parent/carer for regular usage.
+(Please see below in Medical section for form to download)

 - Prior to administering Paracetamol, we always check: